Medical Equipment & Supplies

 • Supply Chain Management

 Supply chain quality is essential to protecting consumer health and corporate value.
-Medical equipment and supplies firms that fail to ensure quality and traceability throughout their supply chains are susceptible to fines, lost revenue, and reputational damage.
-In addition, entities may need to manage the use of material inputs that are considered scarce.
-Disclosure of supply chain audit programs, strategies to ensure traceability, and the management of critical materials may provide shareholders with an understanding of how entities in this industry are protecting shareholder value.
+Entities that fail to ensure quality and traceability throughout their supply chains may be susceptible to fines, lost revenue and reputational damage.
+Additionally, entities may need to manage the use of material inputs that are considered scarce.
+Disclosure of supply chain audit programmes, strategies to ensure traceability and management of critical materials may better inform investors how entities in this industry are protecting shareholder value.

 Business Ethics